-Maternity Clinical Indicators Atlas | Updated using 2016 data (July 2018)
+Maternity clinical indicators Atlas | Updated using 2018 data (October 2020)

 |Maternity single map||Maternity double map|

-The New Zealand Maternity Clinical Indicators are the result of collaboration between the Ministry of Health and maternity stakeholders representing consumer, midwifery, obstetric, general practice, paediatric, and anaesthetic perspectives.
 In 2011 an expert working group established a set of 12 maternity clinical indicators that could be measured using the available data collections at that time.

 Data sources and method

 The New Zealand maternity clinical indicators draw on existing national data collections such as the National Maternity Collection, the National Minimum Dataset and LMC claims.